Battle of the Books

 3. Wednesday, April 3rd - Pizza Party for all participants

-Pioneer Middle School during the school day to compete in the regional
+Mill Middle School in Williamsville during the school day to compete in the regional

 battle against 13 other middle schools!